Welcome to the Grenglish Project

 Once a post is moderated, it will appear in the contributions section of this website.

 We will curate all your contributions and organise them in a free, searchable online Grenglish dictionary with definitions, example sentences and related images, plus stories and thoughts about each word.
-We aim to launch the online dictionary by the beginning of 2020.
+We aim to launch the online dictionary by 2021.

 Updates about the online and print dictionaries as well as information about the launch events will be posted here.